 - The 10-percent dual enrollment FTES cap under AB 288 (Education Code section 76004(w)) is a statewide cap.
 As such, the state will monitor this limit and individual districts do not need to stay below 10-percent.
 An individual district or campus may have a higher percentage of Dual Enrollment FTES submitted for state apportionment funding.
-The Chancellor's Office will continue to monitor special admit FTES and advise districts as we approach the cap and/or if we believe it might be exceeded. - Nonresident Tuition Fee Provisions are Applicable to Both CCAP and Non-CCAP Tracks.
+The Chancellor's Office will continue to monitor special admit FTES and advise districts as we approach the cap and/or if we believe it might be exceeded. - Nonresident Tuition Fee Provisions are Applicable to CCAP Track.
 AB 2364 (Holden, 2016) signed September 12, 2016 and effective on January 1, 2017, modified Education Code section 76140.
-Community college districts are required to exempt all qualifying nonresident special "part-time" students (other than those with a non-immigrant status, such as those present in the United States on a B visitor Visa\) from the nonresident tuition fee and expressly allows districts to report their attendance as resident FTES for apportionment purposes.

-Under CCAP dual enrollment, qualifying special part-time student status permits enrollment up to 15 units and the units constitute no more than four community college courses per term.
-Under Non-CCAP dual enrollment, qualifying special part-time student status permits enrollment up to 11.99 units.
+Community college districts are required to exempt all qualifying nonresident special "part-time" students (other than those with a non-immigrant status, such as those present in the United States on a B visitor Visa\) from the nonresident tuition fee and expressly allows districts to report their attendance as resident FTES for apportionment purposes. - Under CCAP dual enrollment, qualifying special part-time student status permits enrollment up to 15 units and the units constitute no more than four community college courses per term.

-\ As an interpretation of AB 2364, the Chancellor's Office has determined nonresident special part-time students that hold a T or U non-immigrant visa would NOT be excluded from this required nonresident tuition fee exemption and qualifying special part-time students must reside in California during the period of attendance.
+\As an interpretation of AB 2364, the Chancellor's Office has determined nonresident special part-time students that hold a T or U non-immigrant visa would NOT be excluded from this required nonresident tuition fee exemption and qualifying special part-time students must reside in California during the period of attendance.

-- Education Code sections 11300, 48800-48802, 49011, 58012, 66010.4, 76000-76002, 76004, 76060.5, 76140, 76223, 76300, 76350, 78032, 79121, 84752, and 87010. - Exemption from High School Principal's 5-Percent Summer Session Recommendation Limitation.
+- Education Code sections 11300, 48800-48802, 49011, 52620, 52621, 66010.4, 76000-76002, 76004, 76060.5, 76140, 76223, 76300, 76350, 78032, 79121, 84752, and 87010. - Exemption from High School Principal's 5-Percent Summer Session Recommendation Limitation.
 AB 526 (Holden, 2016) signed September 21, 2016 and effective immediately upon signature as an urgency bill modifies Education Code section 48800.
-CCAP enrolled students are exempt from the high school principal's 5-percent summer session recommendation limitation, if conditions listed in Education Code section 48800 are met, until January 1, 2020. - CCAP Partnerships with Charter Schools and Closed High School Campus-based Courses Using an Online Platform: AB 1809 (Higher Education Trailer Bill, Chapter 33, Statutes of 2018) signed June 27, 2018 and effective immediately, among other things, modified Education Code section 76004 to also permit a community college district to enter into a CCAP agreement with the governing body of a charter school in addition to a school district.
-Additionally, AB 1809 expanded the provision that permits community college districts to offer closed CCAP courses on a high school campus during the regular school day to be either in person or using an online platform. - California Code of Regulations, title 5, sections 51004, 51006, 51021, 53410, 55002, 55100, 58050, 58051(a) (1), 58051.5, 58052, 58056(a), 58058, 58060, 58100-58108, 59114, 59116, and 59300 et seq. - Legal Opinion 16-02, "Dual Enrollment and Assembly Bill 288 (CCAP)" issued March 11, 2016, by the Chancellor's Office. - AB 288 (Dual Enrollment) College and Career Access Pathways (CCAP) Partnership Agreement Guidelines for Apportionment Eligibility, March 2016 - January 4, 2016 UPDATED GUIDELINES FOR INSTRUCTIONAL SERVICE AGREEMENTS
+CCAP enrolled students are exempt from the high school principal's 5-percent summer session recommendation limitation, if conditions listed in Education Code section 48800 are met, until January 1, 2020.

+- CCAP Partnerships with Charter Schools and Closed High School Campus-based Courses Using an Online Platform: AB 1809 (Higher Education Trailer Bill, Chapter 33, Statutes of 2018) signed June 27, 2018 and effective immediately, among other things, modified Education Code section 76004 to also permit a community college district to enter into a CCAP agreement with the governing body of a charter school in addition to a school district.
+Additionally, AB 1809 expanded the provision that permits community college districts to offer closed CCAP courses on a high school campus during the regular school day to be either in person or using an online platform. - California Code of Regulations, title 5, sections 51004, 51006, 51021, 53410, 55002, 55100, 58012, 58050, 58051(a) (1), 58051.5, 58052, 58056(a), 58058, 58060, 58100-58108, 59114, 59116, and 59300 et seq. - Legal Opinion 16-02, "Dual Enrollment and Assembly Bill 288 (CCAP)" issued March 11, 2016, by the Chancellor's Office. - AB 288 (Dual Enrollment) College and Career Access Pathways (CCAP) Partnership Agreement Guidelines for Apportionment Eligibility, March 2016 - .03 Compliance Requirements
-- Education Code sections 48800-48802, 49011, 66010.4, 76000-76002, 76060.5, 76140, 76223, 76300, 76350, 78032, 79121, 84752, 87010, (for Long Beach CCD only add sections 48810-48814, 76003, 87011, and 99301) - California Code of Regulations, title 5, sections 51004, 51006, 51021, 53410, 55002, 55100, 58012, 58050, 58051(a) (1), 58051.5, 58052, 58056(a), 58058, 58060, 58100-58108, 59114, 59116, and 59300 et seq. - Legal Opinion 16-02, "Dual Enrollment and Assembly Bill 288 (CCAP)" issued March 11, 2016, by the Chancellor's Office. - AB 288 (Dual Enrollment) College and Career Access Pathways (CCAP) Partnership Agreement Guidelines for Apportionment Eligibility, March 2016 - January 4, 2016 UPDATED GUIDELINES FOR INSTRUCTIONAL SERVICE AGREEMENTS

-.03 Compliance Requirements

-The community college district has a CCAP partnership with a school district or charter school partner governed by a CCAP partnership agreement approved by the governing boards of both districts.
-As a condition of, and before adopting, the CCAP partnership agreement, the governing board of each district, at an open public meeting of that board, presented the dual enrollment partnership agreement as an informational item.
-The governing board of each district, at a subsequent open public meeting of that board, took comments from the public and approved the agreement.
+The community college district may have a CCAP partnership with a school district or charter school partner governed by a CCAP partnership agreement approved by the governing boards of both districts.
+As a condition of, and before adopting, the CCAP partnership agreement, the governing board of each district, at an open public meeting of that board, presented the dual enrollment partnership agreement, took comments from the public and approved the agreement.